jaau2422/light-interaction-ue-osc/README.md

 IPHONE

 9. Open the Motion Sender app on your iPhone
+10. Make sure your on the same WIFI as your machine.
-10. Make sure the IP adress matches with the IP from your Computer and the Port is 6448
+11. Make sure the IP adress matches with the IP from your Computer and the Port is 6448
-11. Select "Pitch, roll, yaw" and deselect all the other inputs :
+12. Select "Pitch, roll, yaw" and deselect all the other inputs :

 9. ![WekinatorSetup](https://github.com/jaau2422/light-interaction-ue-osc/blob/main/images/Tutorial_Setup_iPhoneSettings.jpg?raw=true)